At a glance

-Turtle charges on Net New Turtle TVL using a deterministic, auditable attribution system.
-To ensure auditability and eliminate subjective reconciliation, Turtle operates two parallel ledgers:- Ledger A: Attribution Ledger
+Turtle charges Liquidity Campaigns on Net New Turtle TVL using a deterministic, auditable attribution system.
+To keep it auditable and avoid subjective reconciliation, Turtle runs two parallel ledgers:- Ledger A: Attribution Ledger

 - Ledger B: TVL Ledger